openrewrite/rewrite-docs/getting-started/recipe-development-environment.md

 ## Recipe Distribution

 With your project set up as instructed by this guide the jar produced by your build is ready to be consumed as a rewrite module.
-Once published to an artifact repository like Maven Central, other projects can take a dependency on your Rewrite module and activate the recipes contained therein.
+Once published to an artifact repository like Maven Central, other projects can take a dependency on your OpenRewrite module and activate the recipes contained therein.

 ## Next Steps